GustavoGomez092/Proto-Blocks/README.md

 ## Demo Blocks

-Proto-Blocks includes 6 demo blocks that showcase all available capabilities.
-These can be installed to your theme via the admin panel to explore and learn from.
+Proto-Blocks includes two sets of demo blocks to showcase all available capabilities.
+These can be installed to your theme via the admin panel or the setup wizard.

-### Block Overview
+### Vanilla CSS Blocks

+Classic CSS-styled demo blocks (6 blocks):

 | Block | Purpose | Key Features Demonstrated |
 |-------|---------|--------------------------|